Restaurant Brighton's guide to

 Parklife

-The Chimney House, located between Seven Dials and the back of Brighton Station is just a short walk from Hove Green.
-It has everything you could want from a ‘proper pub’ with a Brighton edge – seasonally led elevated pub food, quality beer and that warm local pub vibe that extends to dogs.
+The Chimney House, located between Seven Dials and the back of Brighton Station is just a short walk from Hove Park, so the ideal pitstop during your dog walk.
+You’ll both be welcomed with dog bowls and treats for your pet including their vegan treats provided by local supplier W’zis.
+It has everything you could want from a ‘proper pub’ with a Brighton edge – delicious pub food, quality beer and that warm local pub vibe and you can bring your dog.

 The Cleveland Arms is a community pub that serves great food (and prize-winning roasts).
 Handily located near Preston Park (for big walks) and Blacker’s Park (for little walks or top-ups).
 It’s a light, modern venue that still feels cozy and has rear and front outdoor seating.